TBD54566975/tbdex/specs/protocol/README.md

 ## Resource Kinds

 ### `Offering`
-An `Offering` is used by the PFI to describe a currency pair they have to _offer_ including the requirements, conditions, and constraints needed fulfill that offer.
+An `Offering` is a resource created by a PFI to define requirements for a given currency pair offered for exchange.

 > PFI -> world: "Here are the currency pairs i have to offer.
 These are the constraints of my offer in terms of how much you can buy, what credentials I need from you, and what payment methods you can use to pay me the payin currency, and what payment methods I can use to pay you the payout currency."